 The New Forest is located in south-west Hampshire, close to the south coast.
 It contains a magnificent variety of scenery and has relatively recently been designated the New Forest National Park.
 The New Forest is also unique in modern Britain - an ancient hunting ground with many special characteristics that have survived largely intact.

 Ponies and donkeys wander along many village streets, whilst all the villages offer easy access to the beautiful landscapes of the open Forest.
 Shops of all descriptions are also available and there is a wide choice of pubs, restaurants and tea rooms.

 The New Forest offers marvellously unrestricted access for relaxation, walking and exploration using many miles of gravel tracks and countless other little-used paths.
 Included here are details of seventeen New Forest walks, each accompanied by its own comprehensive route map, full directions and information about the wildlife and other things of interest.

 Cycling provides a wonderful experience for all.
 Travel through breathtaking countryside and absorb the atmosphere of this historic landscape - ten cycle rides are fully detailed here.

 There is always much to do in the New Forest, whatever the weather - check out our What's on guide for further information.

-Evidence of long and varied history can often be found in this aged landscape, including Bronze Age barrows, Iron Age hill forts and much else - check out our Heritage guide for further information.
+Evidence of long and varied history can often be found in this aged landscape, including Bronze Age barrows, Iron Age hill forts and much else - check out our history and heritage guide for further information.

-Use the link here - Map of the New Forest and surrounding area - and within the 'Quick links' at the bottom of every page to access the very latest in mapping technology.
+Use the 'Quick links' at the bottom of every page to access the very latest in mapping technology.
 Conventional maps are provided and so are satellite images, street maps that show terrain details, and 3D representations.